bitfireAT/webdav-push/content.md

 ### Removal of invalid subscriptions

-A WebDAV-Push server _must_ ensure that invalid subscriptions (encountered when trying to sending a push notification) are removed at some time.
+A WebDAV-Push server MUST ensure that invalid subscriptions (encountered when trying to sending a push notification) are removed at some time.

 An invalid subscription is a subscription that push notifications can't be delivered to.
 Usually the push service returns an HTTP error code like 404 when it receives a notification for an invalid subscription.
 There may also be other conditions that render a subscription invalid, like a non-resolvable hostname or an encryption handshake error.

-A server _may_ use some logic like remembering the last successful delivery plus some tolerance interval to defer removal of an invalid subscription for some time.
+A server MAY use some logic like remembering the last successful delivery plus some tolerance interval to defer removal of an invalid subscription for some time.
 Doing so will make WebDAV-Push more reliable in case of temporary problems and avoid temporal "holes" between subscription removal and re-registration.

 ## Element definitions